BuidlGuidl/batches.buidlguidl.com/README.md

-# 🦸‍♀️ BuidlGuidl Mercs
+# 🦸‍♀️ BuidlGuidl Batches Cohort

-Funding BuidlGuidl Mercs with oETH streams for quietly having important impact on Ethereum.
+Funding BuidlGuidl Batches Cohort members or their contributions to the management, maintenance, and expansion of the BG Batches program.